Is being average enough?

 Imagine you´re a baker.
 Your cakes are delicious, and you sell them for their deserved price.
 But you have to constantly improve to come up with new recipes.
 And for that, you need time.
 You have to experiment, study, travel, and find inspiration.
 You have to constantly look for ways to be unique.
 Thus, you need to charge more for the cakes you already sell because you need money to pay for the time you spend on the new recipes, the travel and courses, and the ingredients.

 You have to market yourself.
 They have to see you.
 They have to know you, like you, and trust you.
 Then they will be willing to pay you more.
 That is the idea behind marketing.
-And to market yourself that means doing a job that nobody pays for.
+To market yourself means doing a job that nobody pays for.

 You must advertise your business on social media and build your brand and voice.
 You must create a perfect website and indulge in email and content marketing.
 To write a blog, make a vlog, or produce videos.
 It may not be the best idea to do it all.
 Refrain from overreaching yourself.
 Choose only some channels.
 Not even the best have more than 24 hours a day.